 \begin{proposition}[Deterministic Approximation for the Matching Process] Given two values $(a, b) \in \mathbb{R}_+^2$, suppose that for all $n>1$, {$S^n$} represents the number of matches in a market with sides of size $na$ and $nb$ where the match probability is given by $\frac{c}{n}$ and the matching is governed by a sequentially greedy process.
 Then the following limit holds almost surely:

 \end{proposition}

-Proposition \ref{prop:matching} motivates our definition of the simple matching function $\s(\cdot,\cdot)$ for a two-sided market when matches are formed greedily and compatibilities are random and homogeneous.
-As such, it may have application in other studies of matching markets.
-In Section \ref{sec:numerics}, we numerically show the accuracy of this deterministic approximation for markets of moderate size. {Before proceeding to discuss the properties of our matching function, we remark that in the statement of Proposition \ref{prop:matching}, the size of the volunteer (resp., donation) side of the market has two components: the scaling factor $n$ and the scaled size $a$ (resp., $b$).
-While market thickness is independent of the scaling factor, it does increase with the scaled size of each side.}
+Proposition \ref{prop:matching} motivates our definition of the matching function $\s(\cdot,\cdot)$ for a two-sided market when matches are formed greedily and compatibilities are random and homogeneous.
+As such, it may have application in other studies of matching markets. {Note} that in the statement of Proposition \ref{prop:matching}, the size of the volunteer (resp., donation) side of the market has two components: the scaling factor $n$ and the scaled size $a$ (resp., $b$).
+While market thickness is independent of the scaling factor, it does increase with the scaled size of each side.

 Our matching function $\s(\cdot,\cdot)$ has several advantages over other popular matching functions, while retaining their desirable properties.
-It simultaneously satisfies two key properties related to the physical matching process.
-First, our matching function exhibits (i) increasing returns to scale (i.e. $\s(\kappa a, \kappa b) > \kappa \s(a, b)$ for any $\kappa > 1, a,b > 0$), a requisite for market thickness to improve match efficiency.
-Additionally, the physical constraints of one-to-one matching imply that if there is randomness in compatibility, then (ii) increasing both sides of the market by the same constant should increase the size of the matching by less than than the constant (i.e. $\frac{d }{d \epsilon} \s(a+\epsilon, b+\epsilon) < 1$).
+First, it exhibits (i) increasing returns to scale (i.e. $\s(\kappa a, \kappa b) > \kappa \s(a, b)$ for any $\kappa > 1, a,b > 0$), a requisite for market thickness to improve match efficiency.
+Additionally, the physical constraints of one-to-one matching imply that if there is randomness in compatibility, then (ii) increasing both sides of the market by the same constant should increase the size of the matching by less than the constant (i.e. $\frac{d }{d \epsilon} \s(a+\epsilon, b+\epsilon) < 1$).
 Our matching function satisfies both properties, and hence exhibits increasing returns to scale \emph{at a diminishing rate}.
-In the limit of market thickness, it approaches the fully-efficient matching function: $\lim_{a,b \rightarrow \infty}\s(a,b) = \min\{a,b\}$.
-Thus, our matching function is consistent with a market that gets more efficient as it becomes thicker, while also respecting the physical limitation that the size of the matching cannot exceed the size of either side.
+As the market becomes thicker, it approaches the fully-efficient matching function: $\lim_{a,b \rightarrow \infty}\s(a,b) = \min\{a,b\}$.
+Thus, our matching function is consistent with a market that gets more efficient as it becomes thicker, while respecting the physical {constraint} that the size of the matching cannot exceed the size of either side.